-Clinical research programs include the HIV Clinical Trials Unit, located adjacent to the HIV primary care clinic in two locations (NewYork-Presbyterian Hospital and 119 West 24th Street, Chelsea), as well as Transplant/Oncology Infectious Disease and Hospital Epidemiology/Infection Control programs.
+Clinical research programs include the HIV Clinical Trials Unit, located adjacent to the HIV primary care clinic in two locations (NewYork-Presbyterian Hospital and 53 West 23rd Street, 6th Floor, Chelsea), as well as Transplant/Oncology Infectious Disease and Hospital Epidemiology/Infection Control programs.
 Major clinical research projects investigate bacterial infections and drug resistance, healthcare-associated infections, hepatitis B and C, HIV/AIDS, human papillomavirus, and transplantation/oncology ID.

 Divisional clinical investigators also make use of the Weill Cornell Clinical and Translational Sciences Center, a multi-institutional research consortium that includes Cornell University (Ithaca), the Hospital for Special Surgery, the Hunter College School of Nursing, Memorial Sloan-Kettering Cancer Center and NewYork-Presbyterian Hospital.

 The Center for Global Health research program includes laboratory and clinical research facilities in Brazil (HTLV-1, leishmaniasis, leprosy) and Haiti (HIV/AIDS, sexually transmitted diseases, tuberculosis), as well as clinical research in India (leishmaniasis, tuberculosis) and Tanzania (HIV/AIDS, schistosomiasis).
 Division faculty and fellows conduct research at each site.